Certificate Programs

 - 24 credits in business administration subjects

-The learning outcomes of the operations management certificate prepare the student to:
+The learning outcomes of the Operations Management and Six Sigma certificate prepare the student to:

 - Use appropriate industry standard tools to answer complex strategic planning questions.

-- Clearly communicate to others the issue, the proposed solutions and the outcome of real-world cases
+- Clearly communicate to others the challenge or opportunity, the proposed solution(s), and effectively manage change in a people-centric manner.

 ---|---|---|